Blog

 Problem: Not planning for edge cases and failures

-Solution: Implement comprehensive error handling from day one
+Solution: Implement thorough error handling from day one

 Ignoring Costs